rickmanley-nc/demo-environment/README.md

 ## Remaining Items to Complete

 - Fix Tower deploy and install
+- Dropbox for hosting large files like ISOs?
 - Use tower CLI to create projects, inventories, etc
 - update readme for general steps of Tower setup
 - update readme for roles